What is a jewelry appraisal?

 Your insurance policy will state a coverage for unscheduled specialty items such as furs and jewelry.
 Generally, items worth less than $500 do not require the detailed description of an appraisal and the costs become prohibitive.

-If the value of an individual item is $1000 or more, it usually deserves an appraisal and is separately scheduled on your policy.
-Extra coverage is then purchased and the item is fully covered (usually without a deductible) for replacement with like quality.
-This is were the real strength of the independent appraisal comes in.
+If the value of an individual item is $1000 or more, it usually deserves an appraisal and you list it on your scheduled property rider.
+This is where the real strength of the independent appraisal comes in.
 With a qualified appraisal, the insurance company has specific requirements for replacement and you have a document to make sure that happens.
+The grading of the replacement has to measure up to what was lost, so it should be examined by the same professional appraiser.

 Can’t I use my sales receipt?

-If the purpose of the appraisal is for an estate settlement a fair market value is required.
-This type of value is substantially less than retail and is a requirement by courts and the Internal Revenue Service for legal purposes.
-This value would also be appropriate for other legal or tax purposes such as dissolution settlement, charitable contributions and for some criminal proceedings.
+If the purpose of the appraisal is for an estate settlement, a fair market value is required.
+This type of value is generally much less than retail and is a requirement by courts and the Internal Revenue Service for legal purposes.
+This type of valuation may also be appropriate for other purposes such as marriage dissolution, charitable contributions and for some criminal proceedings with adjustments from the IRS description of fair market.
+Terms like “orderly liquidation” may be used with qualifications applied to the specific case.

 Any other reasons for an appraisal?

 Knowing whether you received the quality bargained for is usually sufficient motivation.
 With all of the claims made in the jewelry industry it is often difficult to compare similar items.
-The prevalence of pre-certified diamonds in the marketplace has also created disreputable grading “laboratories” , making verification of certificate information important.
-By having a detailed description and inclusion diagrams, you can have the identity of your diamonds confirmed if ever called into question.
+The prevalence of lab-graded diamonds in the marketplace has also created disreputable “laboratories”, making verification of provided information important.
+By having detailed descriptions with inclusion diagrams, you can have the identity of your diamonds confirmed if ever called into question.
 Even if you don’t insure an item, crime statistics show the likelihood of theft to be a real concern.
 An IRS loss claim would need substantiation by an appraisal document.

-When jewelry is custom designed, handmade or from a particular manufacturer, its relative value may be substantially different from that of production pieces.
-Just like certain artists command higher rates for their work, so do established jewelry designers and it is important to identify such work in the appraisal for proper replacement.
+When jewelry is custom-designed, handmade or from a particular manufacturer, its relative value may be substantially different from that of production pieces.
+Just as certain artists command higher rates for their work, so do established jewelry designers and it is important to identify such work in the appraisal for proper replacement.

-Antique jewelry or period pieces no longer in production require research of like items and their availability on the secondary market.
+Period pieces no longer in production require research of like items and their availability on the secondary market.
 An appraisal for current reproduction can also be prepared, reflecting what a jeweler might charge to faithfully reproduce a like item by modern methods.
-The appraisal time and charges and resultant insurance premiums will, of course be higher if this method is requested and it would only have a use for an actual replacement ( not resell).
+The appraisal time and charges and resultant insurance premiums will, of course be higher if this method is requested and it would only have a use for an actual replacement (not for resale).
 In the case of discontinued watches, replacement may be requested based upon comparable new models or the same model from the secondary market.
 Consult your insurance agent as to which they will allow.

 Selling pre-owned jewelry